 If you become pregnant while taking LOCILAN, see your doctor immediately.

-Visit your doctor regularly for check-ups, including a Pap smear.
+Visit your doctor regularly for check-ups, including blood pressure, breast, abdomen,

 Your doctor will advise you of the type and frequency of any tests required.